HÉrauts

 GBU Belgium is an evangelical organisation whose main aim is to see students know Jesus and make him known to others.
 Groups of students from different backgrounds are encouraged and equipped to do this with the help and guidance from staff and the support of local churches.
 For more information about GBU, click here (in French).

-The goal of HÉRAUTS is to motivate, inspire and encourage International and French-speaking Christian students with faithful and pertinent teaching from the Bible, so that they would be more deeply rooted in the gospel, committed to following the Lord Jesus, and equipped in their mission to spread the gospel and make disciples.
+The goal of HÉRAUTS is to encourage International and French-speaking Christian students with faithful and pertinent teaching from the Bible, so that they would be more deeply rooted in the gospel, committed to following the Lord Jesus, and equipped in their mission to spread the gospel and make disciples.

 PROGRAM